mattgraham/mattgraham.github.io/_posts/2018-06-22-Dive-StClairRiver.md

 				</svg>
       </div>
       <div class="flex-auto">
-        <div class="f4 lh-title near-black">Ben Hurr</div>
+        <div class="f4 lh-title near-black b">Ben Hurr</div>
         <div class="ft">50</div>
-        <div class="">The Ben Hur (314 tons, built in 1874 at Dunnville, Ontario) today lies upside down, upstream of, but alongside the wreck of the M.E.
+        <div class="mb3 lh-copy dark-gray">The Ben Hur (314 tons, built in 1874 at Dunnville, Ontario) today lies upside down, upstream of, but alongside the wreck of the M.E.
 Tremble, which lies across the current, while the lighter sits broken up just downstream from the Tremble.
 With the installation ofa long, steel breakwall here in the late 1980’S, it has become more challenging to reach this wreck and then exit the water.
 Divers often suit up and jump in right beneath the Bluewater Bridges and let the current swiftly take them to the wrecks.
 This could be tricky in low visibility and is not recommended, as the strong current could pin diver against the wreck.
 Use of a dive flag is mandatory in Michigan waters, although some divers tie one off where they enter the water and have another one anchored where they intend to surface.
 You have to be good to do this, because the law states that you must surface within 50' of your flag.[Source: The Great Lakes Diving Guide by Cris Kohl]</div>
       </div>
     </li>
     <li class="bb b--light-gray pv2 flex lh-copy dark-gray">